Ankitapriyarai/telewiki/README.md

 ## Running the source code

 1. git clone
 2. npm install
+3. install all the packages mentioned in the package.json file.
-3. create .env configuration (PORT, TElEGRAM_TOKEN, WEBHOOK_URL).
+4. create .env configuration (PORT, TElEGRAM_TOKEN, WEBHOOK_URL).
+5. in .env file you will keep this port,token,and webhook.
+6. you need to use webhook get methode used it in browser local search.
+7. if there webhook url is empty you need to create for that you will need domain name.
+8. you can use down mentioned website to create it .
+9. thyen use this local domain name with setwebhook method to create it.
+10. then again use getwebhook method you will get the webhook url.
+* if you are still confuse you can take some you tube video reference, node-telegram-bot-api.telegram-messenger-api refernce for it.
   *Please note that you need a live webook_url in order for the bot to work* Alternatively, you can use https://localtunnel.github.io/www/ to proxy your request to your local development machine.

  # screenshot: